Waiver of 60-Day Reporting Requirements

 - A description of whether this waiver resulted in improved services to children.

-FNS stands ready to provide assistance to areas impacted by COVID-19, and intends to issue additional nationwide waivers to support access to nutritious meals during this public health emergency.
+FNS stands ready to provide assistance to areas impacted by the coronavirus, and intends to issue additional nationwide waivers to support access to nutritious meals during this public health emergency.

 FNS appreciates the exceptional effort of state agencies and local program operators working to meet the nutritional needs of child and adult participants during a challenging time.
 State agencies should direct questions to the appropriate FNS regional office.